Search Results for

 idpsync_21

-In IdP sync management page, you can view the information of the IdP sync data, they are:
+On the IdP sync management page, you can view the following IdP sync data:

-• Status: is the status of event data.
+• Status: the status of the event data.
 There are 3 statuses:

 • Pending: the user data has just been created.

-• OK: the user data has been synced to IdP successfully.
+• OK: the user data has been synced to the IdP successfully.

-• Failed: the user data has been synced to IdP failed or the data has errors in the preparation.
+• Failed: the user data failed to sync to the IdP, or the data has errors during preparation.

-• Action: is the type of action events.
+• Action: the type of action event.
 There are 3 actions:

-• Create: the action raised when the user is created.
+• Create: the action raised when a user is created.

-• Edit: the action raised when the user is updated.
+• Edit: the action raised when a user is updated.

-• Delete : the action raised when the user is deleted.
+• Delete : the action raised when a user is deleted.

-• User id: is the user id of event data.
+• User id: the user ID of the event data.

-• Username: is the user name of event data.
+• Username: the user name of the event data.

-• Identify user id: is the user id of IdP system.
+• Identify user id: the user ID in the IdP system.

-• Sync attempt: is the number of resend attempts has been triggered.
+• Sync attempt: the number of resend attempts that have been triggered.

-• Correlation id: is the id used to identify related log entries.
+• Correlation id: the ID used to identify related log entries.

-• Error message: is the error message when the preparation or syncing of the data has failed.
+• Error message: the error message shown when preparation or syncing of the data has failed.

-• Note: The system will auto retry three times if the sync has failed.
+• Note: The system automatically retries three times if the sync fails.

 idpsync_22